EvaMariaKuck/US-Tornados_Python/README.md

 ## Objective
-This case study was performed for educational purposes as a part of a Data Analytics Course.
+This case study was performed for educational purposes as part of a Data Analytics Course.
 The goal was, among other things, to identify variables which could explain the number of injuries caused by tornados.

 ## Data Source
 Thes dataset was found on Kaggle: https://www.kaggle.com/datasets/danbraswell/us-tornado-dataset-1950-2021